Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

 Throughout the 19th and 20th centuries and extending to 2019, Morningside Heights has been home to countless American and international luminaries in the arts, sciences, business, and government.
 A nuanced tension between “establishment” and “counter-cultural” perspectives has existed in the neighborhood for decades and is a central aspect of its lore and tradition.

 Margaret Mead, Dwight Eisenhower, Barnard College 1960s protests, The Duke, and Seinfeld: Morningside Heights has been the setting for a wide array of personalities and perspectives over the past century.
-Others include Madeleine Albright, Cecil B. DeMille, John Dewey, Jeanne Kirkpatrick, and F. Scott Fitzgerald.
+Others include Madeleine Albright, Cecil B. DeMille, Thomas Merton, John Dewey, Jeanne Kirkpatrick, F. Scott Fitzgerald, and Joan Rivers.
 The neighborhood has given rise to many academic, social, political, artistic, and cultural movements.
 This variety of thought and experience are main elements of our community’s identity.